4.72 from 326 votes

 Read Transcript

-Made completely from scratch, these moist chocolate cupcakes are delicious and a crowd favorite!
-They are super moist, pack tons of chocolate flavor and are so easy to make!
-Topped with a rich chocolate buttercream, these are amazing!
+Made completely from scratch, these moist chocolate cupcakes are super moist, pack tons of chocolate flavor, and are so easy to make!
+Topped with a fudgy chocolate buttercream made with melted chocolate.

 Ingredients